cemreefe/cemreefe.github.io/source/posts/2024/05/07/deploying-flask-app-to-vercel.md

 ├─ README.md
 ```

 Where `vercel.json` looks like the following, which dicatates your flask app's path from root.
+This snippet means that any request to your site, regardless of the path, will be rewritten to /api/index.
+This is useful when you have a single-page application or when you want to route all requests to a specific Serverless Function.

 ```
 {